falconandrea/auth-with-nft/README.md

 ### Deploy contracts

-The project was created to work on Goerli network, but with some updates you can move on Mainnet Chain.
+The project was created to work on the Goerli network, but with some updates, you can move to Mainnet Chain.

 Deploy the contracts with the command: